-G. Obstetrical Records

-- 1. A pertinent prenatal record shall be updated upon admission, or history and physical examination signed by the physician shall be available upon the patient's admission and be maintained in the patient's medical record. - 2.
+- G. Obstetrical Records. - 1.
+A pertinent prenatal record shall be updated upon admission, or history and physical examination signed by the physician shall be available upon the patient's admission and be maintained in the patient's medical record. - 2.
 A Labor and Delivery record, documented by the physician, shall be maintained for every Obstetrical patient. - 3.
-Documentation of the patient's recovery from delivery shall be maintained.

-4. Nurses' postpartum record, graphics and nurses' notes shall be maintained.

-H. Newborn Records.

-- 1. A newborn history and physical examination shall be completed by the physician within twenty-four (24) hours of birth.
+Documentation of the patient's recovery from delivery shall be maintained. - 4.
+Nurses' postpartum record, graphics and nurses' notes shall be maintained. - H. Newborn Records. - 1.
+A newborn history and physical examination shall be completed by the physician within 24 hours of birth.
 The following additional data shall be required: - a.
 History of the newborn delivery (sex, date of birth, type of delivery, and anesthesia given the mother during labor and delivery); and - b.
 Physical examination (weight, date, time of birth, and condition of infant after birth). - 2.
 There shall be a consent for circumcision (if applicable). - 3.
 A procedure note for circumcision shall be documented by the physician. - 4.
 A discharge note or summary shall be documented by the physician describing the condition of the newborn at discharge, and follow-up instructions given to the mother. - 5.
-Hospitals shall comply with Arkansas Statutes (Act 192 of 1967 as amended by Act 481 of 1981, the same being Ark.
-Code Ann. §§ 20-15-302et304), which require newborn infants to be tested for phenylketonuria, congenital hypothyroidism and galactosemia. - 6.
+Hospitals shall comply with State Law and Health Department requirements for newborn testing.
+See Table 10, Appendix. - 6.
 Birth certificates shall be completed on all infants born in the hospital, or admitted as a result of birth in accordance with the requirements of the Division of Vital Records, Arkansas Department of Health.

-SECTION 15: MEDICAL RECORD REQUIREMENTS FOR OUTPATIENT SERVICES, EMERGENCY ROOM, OBSERVATION SERVICES AND PSYCHIATRIC RECORDS.
+SECTION 15: MEDICAL RECORD REQUIREMENTS FOR OUTPATIENT SERVICES, EMERGENCY ROOM AND OBSERVATION SERVICES.